 Bikes with low tire pressure offer more stability on slippery roads.
 Adding studs to the tires of the bike adds more control.

-Slow down—it’ll take you twice as long to stop in the snow than in clear conditions.
-When approaching stop signs or intersections, give yourself plenty of room to stop and avoid skidding.
+Slow down—it’ll take twice as long to stop in the snow than in clear conditions.
+When approaching stop signs or intersections, give yourself plenty of room to prevent and avoid skidding.

-Use fenders—when you put fenders on your bicycle, you not only stop snow from splashing up all over yourself and your bicycle, but you also keep your cycling neighbors day as well.
+Use fenders—when you put fenders on your bicycle, you not only stop snow from splashing all over yourself and your bike but also keep your cycling neighbors day.
 A win-win!

-Use an old mountain bike—fat tire bicycles are great, but they often cost more than $3,000.
-If you have an old mountain bike gathering dust in your garage, it’s often a great and cost-effective option if you want to get outside in the snow.
-You can also buy winter bike tires, with studs, if you’re so inclined.
+Use an old mountain bike—fat tire bicycles are great, especially when it snows or is icy.
+If you have an old mountain bike gathering dust in your garage, it’s often an excellent and cost-effective way to get outside when you don’t want to use your regular bike.
+You can also buy winter bike tires with studs if you’re so inclined.

-In hot weather stay hydrated by taking a few sips of water every couple miles.
+In hot weather, stay hydrated by taking a few sips of water every couple of miles.

-Get acclimated—if you are used to going 15-mile and the temperature suddenly jumps up into the 90s, with high humidity, it’s not safe to expect to take the same route in the same timeframe.
-It can take weeks to get used to cycling at high temperatures, so try taking in easy for a while so you can get used to the heat.
+Get acclimated, mainly if you are used to going 15-mile, and the temperature suddenly jumps up into the 90s.
+Add higher humidity to the equation, and it’s not safe to expect to take the same route in the same timeframe.
+It can take weeks to get used to cycling at high temperatures, so try taking it easy for a while to get used to the heat.

 Stay hydrated—a 150-pound cyclist will need to drink at least one 16-ounce bottle of water per hour.
 Plus a glass of water about 45 minutes before leaving.
-If you’re heavier or if you’re going on a particularly hilly or challenging route, you could need up to four bottles per hour.
+If you’re heavier or riding a challenging route, you could need up to four bottles per hour.

-Stay loose—you’ll want to wear clothing that’s loose and keeps you cool when you’re sweating.
-Avoid dark colors, but more importantly, avoid something that’s heavy and form-fitting.
+Stay loose—you’ll want to wear loose clothing and keep you cool when you’re sweating.
+Avoid dark colors, but more importantly, avoid something heavy and form-fitting.

 This article was created by Personal Injury Help (www.personalinjury-law.com), an organization dedicated to providing the public with information about personal injury and safety information.
 Nothing in this article should be construed as legal advice, and it is intended for informational use only.
-Be sure to review your local cycling ordinances to ensure you ride safely and legally!
+Review your local cycling ordinances to ensure you ride safely and legally!